monktastic/blog/pages/dream/consciousness.md

 The senses are all different *modes* of presence, but what they have in common is *presence itself*.
-Spend a minute and see if you can intuit what I might mean when I say that presence is the very "fabric" out of which all experiences are made.
+Spend a minute and see if you can intuit what I might mean when I say that presence is the very "stuff" out of which all experiences are made.
 Presence, modulated in various ways, is the sole substance of your perceived world.
 Really take a moment and notice this.